abpframework/abp/docs/en/Modules/Database-Tables.md

 ### CmsComments

-This table is utilized by the [CMS Kit Comment system](Cms-Kit/Comments.md) to store comments made on blog posts.
+This table is utilized by the [CMS Kit Comment system](Cms-Kit/Comments.md) to store comments made on the blog posts.
 You can query this table to get comments by posts.

 ### CmsTags